Article

 The Rise of Prediction Markets

-The concept isn't new — the Iowa Electronic Markets have run since 1988.
+The concept isn't new; the Iowa Electronic Markets have run since 1988.
 But 2024 was the breakout year.
-Polymarket processed over $3.5 billion in election-related trades alone — and its predictions were more accurate than polls, pundits, and statistical models like FiveThirtyEight.
-The media noticed.
+Polymarket processed over $3.5 billion (per Dune Analytics) in election-related trades alone.
+Its final election predictions largely aligned with outcomes, leading many to argue that prediction markets outperformed traditional polls and models like FiveThirtyEight; though this remains debated.
+Some researchers argue prediction markets reflect the same information already priced into polling averages, and that one correct call doesn't establish systematic superiority.
+Regardless, the media noticed.
 Regulators took note.
 And millions of new users signed up.

 Since then, prediction markets have expanded far beyond elections: